ileafCode/sm-OS/README.md

 ## Description

-This OS doesn't have anything useful (yet).
-You can only write characters and that's it.
+You can now type basic commands like "rand", "ping" and "pong".

 ## Getting Started